wpfleger96/Calculator/README.md

 contained in the Resources section below in order to do your development on
 <code>nike</code>.

+## Collaboration Policy

+ testing

+### Pair Programming Guidelines

+ * You and your partner should work together as much as possible, with the stipulation that at most 25% of your total time coding, testing, and debugging on the assignment can be working alone.

+ * When the pair gets back together after either partner has worked on the code alone, review, line by line, the work done alone before doing any new work.
+This is really easy if each person maintains their own branch and commits as they work.

+ * You and your partner should alternate driving and navigating, spending roughly equal amounts of time in each role.

+### Suggestions

+blah

 ## Project Description

 Your goal is to develop a calculator app in Java with a graphical user interface